jimbaxley/CodaToFramerCMS/README.md

 - Support for various field types including text, numbers, dates, links, and more
 - Support for images using the ImageURL Coda Pack (https://coda.io/packs/imageurl-10797)

+## Notes
+- Dates will revert to 12/31/1999 if a synced date field is empty
+- CODA API key required -  see https://coda.io/developers/apis/v1 for details
+- Images must be a URL.
+Create a helper column in Coda using the ImageURL Coda Pack (https://coda.io/packs/imageurl-10797)

 ## Development

 1. Install dependencies: